mattermost/mattermost-handbook/operations/sales/partner-programs.md

 # Partner Programs

+**Are you an existing customer interested in becoming a partner?** Reach out to your Customer Success Manager to explore partnership opportunities.

 **Ready to place an order?** [Complete our deal registration form](https://mattermost.com/reseller-deal-registration/) to qualitfy for a reseller discount.

 **Ready to become a Mattermost partner?** [Contact us](https://support.mattermost.com/hc/en-us/requests/new?ticket_form_id=24278352368532) with a request to become a Mattermost partner under one of the programs listed below.
 If applicable, include the name of the customer to which you would like to resell.